Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 Mission Cards operate on three escalations tied to the global Theater Level:

 * **Logistics (Theater Level 1):** All players receive a standardized universal baseline salary of 15 Command Points (CP) at the start of every single round, completely divorced from Mission Card selection.
-* **Escalation (Theater Level 2):** Grants access to the passive ability printed on the card when the global board reaches 8 combined Supremacy Points, provided the player pays the dynamic runtime CP upkeep cost associated with the ability during their Activation Sequence.
+* **Escalation (Theater Level 2):** Grants access to the passive ability printed on the card when the global board reaches 6 combined Supremacy Points, provided the player pays the dynamic runtime CP upkeep cost associated with the ability during their Activation Sequence.
-* **Climax (Theater Level 3):** Allows the player to manually execute the one-time, game-ending reward printed on the card when the global board reaches 14 combined Supremacy Points by sacrificing the required runtime CP cost during their Activation Sequence.
+* **Climax (Theater Level 3):** Allows the player to manually execute the one-time, game-ending reward printed on the card when the global board reaches 10 combined Supremacy Points by sacrificing the required runtime CP cost during their Activation Sequence.

 ### D. Sideboarding Constraints

 Players may utilize a standardized sideboard to adapt their strategies between games in a competitive match.
 The sideboard is governed by two simultaneous constraints: it may contain a maximum of 10 physical cards, and the combined RP value of those cards must not exceed 40 RP.
 All cards within the sideboard must strictly adhere to the Domain Point restrictions established by your primary Mission roster, and as previously noted, the combined total of any specific card between your main deck and sideboard cannot exceed that card's printed Duplicates stat.

 ## IV.
-The Battlefield and Spatial Capacity
+The Battlefield, Spatial Capacity, and Native Traits

 The battlefield is a highly structured tactical grid divided into distinct rows and quadrants for each player.

 The battlefield is a shared, continuous 5x3 grid.
 Row 1 is your Deployment Zone (Back Row).
 Row 2 is your Vanguard.
 Row 3 is the neutral Contested Zone.
 Row 4 is the opponent's Vanguard, and Row 5 is the opponent's Deployment Zone.
 Each row is divided into three columns (Left, Center, Right).
-Physical line of sight is obstructed by any quadrant operating at maximum capacity (e.g., containing a Massive unit or two Large units); attacks cannot pass through these obstructed quadrants.
+Physical line of sight is obstructed by any quadrant operating at maximum capacity; attacks cannot pass through these obstructed quadrants.
 A unit is considered "adjacent" to units in the quadrants directly next to it, both horizontally and vertically.

+**Important:** Enemy-occupied quadrants are strictly impassable.
+Opposing units may never mix or co-occupy the same quadrant.

 ### A. Quadrant Capacity and Unit Sizes

-Every quadrant on the battlefield is governed by a strict spatial capacity limit.
-To calculate this, every quadrant is conceptualized as containing exactly eight "Capacity Slots."
-A unit's designated physical size dictates how many of these slots it occupies upon deployment or movement.
+Every quadrant on the battlefield is governed by a strict visual limit of 3 Weight.
+A unit's designated physical size dictates its Weight, determining how many units can safely fit into a single quadrant.

-* **Tiny Units** require 1 slot each.
-A maximum of 8 Tiny units can occupy an empty quadrant.
-* **Small Units** require 2 slots each.
-A maximum of 4 Small units can occupy an empty quadrant.
+* **Small Units** (and legacy Tiny units) possess 1 Weight.
+A maximum of 3 Small units can occupy a quadrant.
-* **Large Units** require 4 slots each.
-A maximum of 2 Large units can occupy an empty quadrant.
+* **Large Units** possess 2 Weight.
+A quadrant can safely hold one Large unit and one Small unit.
-* **Massive Units** require 8 slots each.
+* **Massive Units** possess 3 Weight.
 A quadrant may only ever contain 1 Massive unit, claiming absolute dominance over that space.

-Because capacity is calculated strictly via these slots, players may freely mix and match unit sizes within a single quadrant, provided the total slot value does not exceed eight.
-For example, a player may legally occupy a single quadrant with one Large unit (4 slots) alongside four Small units (4 slots) to perfectly maximize the quadrant's 8-slot capacity.
+Because capacity is visual and absolute, players instantly know if a quadrant is full based on these strict combinations adding up to exactly 3 Weight.

+### B. Native Unit Traits

+Because enemy quadrants act as physical walls, a unit's size classification grants it an inherent Native Trait to interact with the grid, drastically defining its tactical role.

+* **Evasion (Small Units):** Small units are agile flankers.
+They are the only entities permitted to move diagonally.
+Additionally, Small units do not block friendly Line of Sight for ranged attacks.
+* **Pushback (Large Units):** Large units are linebreakers.
+When a Large unit successfully inflicts an Impact counter on a defending unit, it may force that unit to retreat into an empty adjacent quadrant.
+If no empty quadrant exists, the defender suffers 1 additional Impact counter instead.
+* **Quadrant Damage (Massive Units):** Massive units represent overwhelming, indiscriminate force.
+When a Massive unit declares an attack against a target quadrant, its Attack value is compared against the Armor of *every* unit in that quadrant simultaneously.

 ## V. Gameplay Structure